nikolawannabe/pcyo/content/events/2025-sequim-back-to-school-fair.md

 Come by to talk to our volunteers, board members, other parents.

-We will have instruments available for instrument fittings and a few pieces of swag to give away.
+For children first grade and up, we will be conducting instrument fittings and offering a photo booth with their fitted instrument.
+Digital photos of your child are free; donation requested for a physical copy we'll print on site.